kirank860/Seclob-dashboard/README.md

-"In this dashboard i have used react as an front-end library and css as an tailwind" click here .... https://seclob-dashboard-git-main-kirank860.vercel.app/
+"In this dashboard i have used react as an front-end library and for styling as an tailwindcss" click here .... https://seclob-dashboard-git-main-kirank860.vercel.app/